 It's fascinating to follow the main character.
 A person that starts out among the most powerful players, but then he is betrayed, changed to a monster race, and stuck in the game.

-Why is New Era Online recommended?
+Why is New Era Online included?

 New Era Online has strong game mechanics with both character leveling and town building.
 Its a game world that uses full immersion pods, so it feels and looks like a real world.
 The main character starts out as a regular player, but then in transformed into a monster character and gets stuck in the game.